 China Center for International Economic Exchanges

 Although the concept of sustainable development has been widely accepted in China, the use of sustainability metrics is still in an early stage.
 Due to the lack of clear definition of the number and applicability of the metrics that should be used, Chinese corporations and governments have a great deal of flexibility in randomly choosing indicators, which impedes meaningful comparison on sustainability performance and makes it harder to provide standardized policy directives.
 In order to effectively evaluate the balancing development of China’s economy, society and environment, the Research Program on Sustainability Policy and Management is undertaking a project with the China Center for International Economic Exchanges (CCIEE) to design a sustainability measurement and metrics system and evaluation framework adapted to specifically to China’s unique economic development situation.
-Our joint work will complement decision-making in sustainability policy, promote a healthy and sustainable development of the Chinese economy, provide a unique example and model for other countries, and improve mutual understand among different countries on sustainable development.
+Our joint work will complement decision-making in sustainability policy and our broader research on sustainability metrics.
+It will also promote healthy and sustainable development of the Chinese economy, provide a unique example and model for other countries, and improve mutual understand among different countries on sustainable development.